 From riverside domes at City Winery to rooftop winter wonderlands at the Godfrey Hotel, there are options to suit every taste.
 Many venues offer special packages, themed decor, and seasonal menus to enhance the magical atmosphere.

-The Gwen Hotel’s annual Curling & Cocktails experience is back on November 23, coinciding with the nearby Magnificent Mile Lights Festival.
+The Gwen Hotel’s annual Curling & Cocktails experience is back!

 The rooftop activity combines the Scottish sport of curling with skyline views, making it perfect for winter socializing.